Citrix DaaS

 The Machine Management page indicates how machines are managed and the tool that you want to use to deploy machines.

-Select one of the options to indicate how machines must be power managed through the Full Configuration interface:
+Select one of the options to indicate how machines must be power managed:

 • Machines that are power managed (for example, virtual machines or blade PCs): This option is available only if you already configured a connection to a hypervisor or cloud service.